Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 ```

 The example is great for one of our new features.
 Do you see how annoying it is that we had to use curly braces just because we need a break?
-For these things, we can just type break before our case like so:
+For these things, we can just type break before our case like so

 ```back
 switch element {